rohitsoniinfo/Video-Conferencing-App/README.md

 - **Agora API**: Agora provides real-time engagement APIs and SDKs to facilitate voice, video, and live interactive streaming experiences across various platforms.

-- **Agora Notifications Channels**: Agora Notifications Channels enables real-time notifications for various events and actions within the application, enhancing user experience and engagement.
+- **Agora Notifications Channels**: Agora Notifications Channels enable real-time notifications for various events and actions within the application, enhancing user experience and engagement.

 - **Java**: Java is utilized for implementing the backend server, offering robustness, scalability, and compatibility with a wide range of systems and platforms.